 3.3 The provision of Outsourced Services may create threats to compliance with the fundamental principles of the Code as well as risks associated with of non-compliance with applicable laws and regulations, for example, the Privacy Act.
 A Member in Public Practice providing an Outsourced Service should consider potential threats to the fundamental principles, applicable laws and regulations.
-If the threats are significant, then the Member should apply appropriate safeguards to eliminate the threats or reduce them to an Acceptable Level.
+If the threats are significant, then the Member should apply appropriate safeguards to eliminate the threats or reduce them to an Acceptable Level in accordance with Section 100 of the Code.
 If appropriate safeguards are not available to reduce the threats to an Acceptable Level, then the Member may need to consider declining or discontinuing the provision of the Outsourced Service to the Client.
-When making the decision to discontinue the provision of services, the Member is reminded to consider the legal and other implications of existing contractual arrangements GC21, SC33, SC34
+When considering subsequent action to any threats identified, making the decision to discontinue the provision of services, the Member is reminded to consider the legal and other implications of existing contractual arrangements CC21, SC33, SC34.